PureVPN is certainly one of the most popular VPNs on the market. And it’s been around for quite a while.

 Is PureVPN Good for Torrenting?

 These are some of the biggest things of consider when it comes to using PureVPN for torrenting.

 Full peace of mind with PureVPN's 31-day money-back guarantee

 Here are some of the top torrenting safety features that PureVPN brings to the table.

 When choosing a torrenting VPN, it’s crucial that you pick one that doesn’t keep logs.
 Unfortunately, in 2017, PureVPN found itself in the midst of a controversy when it turned over logs to the FBI.

 This is a big no-no, and it really hurt PureVPN’s reputation at the time.
-However, they’ve since taken the step to improve their logs policy – and had their no-logs claims verified by a third-party auditor.
+However, they’ve since taken steps to become a zero logs provider – and had their no-logs claims verified by a third-party auditor... twice.

 Not all VPNs welcome torrenting on their service.
 Fortunately, PureVPN does.
-They advertise themselves as P2P friendly, and offer hundreds of dedicated file-sharing servers.
+They advertise themselves as P2P friendly, and even offer dedicated file-sharing servers.

 One of the main ways a VPN keeps you safe when torrenting is by encrypting your data.
 Not only does this keep your personal info hidden from the torrent “swarm”, it keeps your internet service provider from seeing what you’re downloading – or even that you’re downloading via P2P.